 How to Secure Your Information

 Your first step in ensuring your own computer security on the Stanford University Network should be proper setup and prevention.
-Here's how to set up:
+Stanford IT Services just published a new handy, easy-to-read chart of Minimum Security Standards; check it out to make sure your computer, server, and mobile devices have the right levels of security.

 - Your laptop and/or desktop: